KPZ Equation from non-simple variations on open ASEP

 \subsection{Step I}

-As briefly described in the outline at the beginning of this section, the primary goal for the current subsection is the following high-probability estimate. \begin{prop} Provided any $\beta \in \R_{>0}$, consider the following event with the implied constant universal:
+As briefly described in the outline at the beginning of this section, the main goal for this subsection is the following high-probability estimate. \begin{prop}\fsp Provided any $\beta \in \R_{>0}$, consider the following event with the implied constant universal: